Mr-Pepe/lintel/docs/snippets/config.rst

 Inheritance
 ###########

-By default, when finding a configuration file, ``pydocstyle`` tries to inherit the parent directory's configuration and merge them to the local ones.
+By default, when finding a configuration file, ``pydoclint`` tries to inherit the parent directory's configuration and merge them to the local ones.

 The merge process is as follows: